LLMscribe/ShogScript/README.md

 ShogScript was created in collaboration with GPT-4 by a TESOL/IELTS teacher, not a programmer.
 While the language has its roots in educational settings, its applications are vast and diverse.
 The primary goal is to develop ShogScript into a versatile personal shorthand for various purposes, such as:

 1. Prompting GPT-4 with tight and organized heuristics, making it easier for users to obtain desired outputs.
-2. Personal record-keeping, specifically storing prompts with pertinent information needed to re-continue a thread with a fresh GPT-4 session.
+2. Personal record-keeping, specifically storing prompts with pertinent information needed to re-continue threads/frameworks with fresh GPT-4 sessions.
 3. Streamlining communication in different professional domains, such as education, research, business, and more.

 ShogScript aims to cater to a wide range of users, from those with no programming experience to seasoned developers, offering an accessible and efficient way to interact with GPT-4-based AI models and manage AI interactions.